MoXcz/MoXcz/README.md

 <details>
   <summary>Databases (RDB, NoRDB)</summary>
-  <p>There's not much to say except that I've worked with and used PostgreSQL, SQLite, SQL Server, MySQL, MariaDB, Redis, and MongoDB.
-From these the one I've used the least and the one I have yet to see a purpose for is MongoDB, the rest are pretty solid tools that are in essence the same.
-The greatest differece between the RDBMS mentioned is that their configuration is different and fine-tuning them for efficient use can be a hassle in certain cases.
-And Redis?
+  <p>There's not much to say except that I've worked with and used PostgreSQL, SQLite, SQL Server, MySQL, MariaDB, Redis, and MongoDB.</p>

+<p>From these the one I've used the least, and the one I have yet to see a purpose for, is MongoDB.
+The rest (except Redis) are pretty solid RDBMS that are somewhat the same, being the greatest difference between them their configuration, which affects how they need to be fine-tuned for efficient use, which can be a hassle in certain cases.</p>

+<p>And Redis?
 Pretty easy to use and understand, but for what I've done PostgreSQL has always been sufficient (or in-memory cache with a map)</p>
 </details>

 <details>